 One useful addition to your bin is your house number – even more so if your bins are left on the pavement.
 Now that bins are centrally issued, they all look the same so, to avoid confusion and taking home someone else’s bottom-of-the-bin detritus, stick on a number.
 Plain or patterned, pretty or practical, you can pick them up from hardware shops for a couple of pounds.

 For more coverage, and some camouflage, you can add adhesive bin covers, in patterns such as sunflowers, or leafy hedge.
-Alton Garden Centre has a good range of foliage patterns, from ivy to leylandii, and floral designs such as roses or classic cottage garden, all at £17.99 each, which help your bin to blend into the background.
+Alton Garden Centre has a good range of foliage patterns, from ivy to leylandii, and floral designs such as roses or classic cottage garden, with prices from £15 to £18, which help your bin to blend into the background.

 Potted plants